-By Juan Andres Guerrero-Saade, Priscilla Moriuchi, and Greg Lesnewich on February 14, 2018
+February 14, 2018 • Juan Andres Guerrero-Saade, Priscilla Moriuchi, and Greg Lesnewich

 A major telecommunications and IT provider was targeted by an unknown threat actor as part of an operation directed at disrupting the Olympic Games in PyeongChang.
 Recorded Future identified hardcoded credentials for the IT provider embedded in the Olympic Destroyer malware used in this campaign.
 Small amounts of code overlap connect the malware to numerous, disparate threat groups, which ultimately does not help to identify the threat actor responsible for developing the Olympic Destroyer malware.